The scars left by an abusive family on an individual are deep and lasting resulting in many carrying them throughout their lives.

-Below are the traits of people who’ve been deeply affected by their abusive families making it hard for them to find happiness for most of their lives.
+Below are the traits of people who’ve been deeply affected by their abusive family making it hard for them to find happiness for most of their lives.

 1. They suffer from constant stress and anxiety